eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/waitsets/waitsets.rst

 GuardCondition
 --------------
-A condition for which the trigger value is completely controlled by the application via its set_trigger_value operation.
+A condition for which the trigger value is completely controlled by the application via its
+|GuardCondition::set_trigger_value-api| operation.

 StatusCondition
 ---------------
 A condition that triggers whenever there are changes on the communication statuses of an Entity.

-The sensitivity of the StatusCondition to a particular communication status is controlled by the list of enabled_statuses set on the condition by means of the set_enabled_statuses operation.
+The sensitivity of the :ref:`api_pim_statuscondition` to a particular communication status is controlled by the list of enabled_statuses set on the condition by means of the |StatusCondition::set_enabled_statuses-api| operation.

 ReadCondition
 -------------